 Your car can be part of the grid, tooYour electric car knows when there’s extra solar or wind power, and that’s when it recharges itself.
 Your car also knows when your house needs power, and can send extra electricity from its battery to other electricity demands.John Rae

 Our phones are getting smarter, and so are our cars, appliances and homes.
 Now it’s time for the electric grid to smarten up, too.

 The electric grid is the vast network of transmission lines, substations and power plants that deliver electric power to our homes and business.
 It is one of the great engineering feats of the 20th century, and includes more than 9,000 generating plants and around 300,000 miles of transmission lines in the U.S.

-But the current grid is inefficient, and has changed little in concept since the days of Thomas Edison.
-Ten percent of the power we generate is lost in transmission.
-Many power plants, often the dirtiest, are held in reserve—although still running and polluting—and used only to generate power several dozen hours per year.
-This costs consumers money and means unnecessary pollution from power plants.
+Seven percent of the power we generate is lost in transmission and distribution.
+Many power plants, often the dirtiest, least efficient, and most expensive are used only to generate power several dozen hours per year as they are specifically designed to meet peak energy demand.
+These so-called “peaker plants” cost families money and emit unnecessary pollution from power plants.

 Thankfully, the smart grid is a newer, more efficient and cleaner version of our current electric grid system, which is wasteful, expensive and a huge source of pollution.

 Since 1882, when Thomas Edison switched on the world’s first commercial generator in New York City, the electric grid has been a one-way path from power plants to consumers.
 A smart grid allows for a two-way street, adding computer intelligence and communications to the electricity distribution network and much of what’s connected to it, from solar panels … to smart appliances … to plug-in cars.
 It holds great promise for cleaner, more efficient power, healthier air and lower greenhouse gas emissions.

 Houses and offices on the smart grid are in constant communication with the grid to devise the cheapest, most efficient way to operate.